Our Unique Model

-The goal of Beyond Walls Academics is to help our students achieve college readiness, attainment and success.
-We accomplish this by combining rigorous academic, athletic, mentoring and life-skill support for our students over the course of their entire middle school, high school and collegiate years.
+We combine rigorous academic, athletic, mentoring and life-skill support for our students over the course of their entire middle school, high school and collegiate years.

 - 75 minutes of academic support and enrichment per day, 3 days a week, for 33 weeks